mebigfatguy/yank/README.md

 &lt;generateVersions propertyFileName="${basedir}/version.properties" /&gt;
 </pre>

-As for the yank.xls file, the excel spreadsheet is just a normal spread sheet of your own design, so long as there are GroupId, ArtifactId and Version columns.
+As for the yank.xls file, the spreadsheet is just a normal spread sheet of your own design, so long as there are GroupId, ArtifactId and Version columns.
 You may also specify a Classifier column, which can download jars with names after the version such as natives.
 Note that sources jars are automatically handled and you need not use the classifier column for this purpose (See the source attribute above).
 You may also specify a Type column to support files such as xml, or zip files, if not specified, 'jar'